alexander-jiang/halite3_bot/journal.md

   - Use mark_unsafe_move in random_naive_navigate instead of mark_unsafe
 - Added get_within_radius to hlt/positionals.py to get all positions that are at most some Manhattan distance away from the specified position
+- Added opponent_adjacent to hlt/game_map.py to simplify checking if there's an opponent ship adjacent to a given position

 ## To-do/Ideas
 - Navigation